A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Photometric Redshifts

 We can draw several broad conclusions from Figure~\ref{fig:photz_comparison}.
-First, all of the methods have outlier fractions of at least $\eta > 20\%$.
-Both sets of {\tt EAZY} photo-zs perform relatively well, although they still have significant scatter and outlier fractions.
-The \citetalias{straatman16} photo-zs have a slightly lower bias and scatter than the \citetalias{eisenstein26} photo-zs, although the difference is small.
-Here we only consider the objects assigned quality flag $Q<3$ in the \citetalias{straatman16} catalog based on the {\tt EAZY} output.
-Objects with $Q>3$ photzs perform much worse; indeed, all six of the $Q>3$ sources with spec-zs are classified as outliers (including two optically dark sources, which have $z_{\rm phot} > 7$).
+First, all of the photo-z methods have outlier fractions of at least $\eta > 20\%$ and scatter of $\sigma_{\rm NMAD} \gtrsim 0.05$. {Comparing these to the overall results for the JADES catalog, which had an outlier fraction of $\eta = 5$\% and a $\sigma_{\rm NMAD} = 0.024$ \citep[][]{rieke23}, we see---unsurprisingly---that these dusty galaxies present a unique challenge to photo-z codes, even with the best available data.}

-As expected, the {\tt EAZY} photo-zs do not perform well for the blends or $K_s$-dark sources well, generally underpredicting their redshifts (for blends) or overpredicting them (for $K_s$-dark sources).
-With the JWST data included, the \citetalias{eisenstein26} photo-zs perform better than the \citetalias{straatman16} photo-zs for the $K_s$-dark sources (thanks to the sensitivity improvement of JWST over HST and Spitzer); however, blends remain a problem for any optical/NIR photo-zs.
+Furthermore, we see that both sets of {\tt EAZY} photo-zs perform better overall than either {\tt MAGPHYS} or the FIR methods, although they still have significant scatter and outlier fractions.
+They do not perform well for the blends or $K_s$-dark sources, generally underpredicting their redshifts (for blends) or overpredicting them (for $K_s$-dark sources).

-The \citetalias{momcheva16} grism-zs, which we include for completeness, perform fairly comparably to the best photo-zs.
-They also achieve the lowest bias ($-0.002$) of any method.
-Nevertheless, they are not free from outliers and fail to access high redshifts ($z>3$) due to selection and/or sensitivity issues.
+{The {\tt MAGPHYS} photo-zs have roughly twice as much scatter ($\sigma_{\rm NMAD} = 0.116$) as the {\tt EAZY} photo-zs, despite including the JWST and FIR to millimeter data.
+These results are fairly consistent with past results for DSFG samples, with similar statistics to those obtained by \citet{dudzeviciute20} for the subset of 44 AS2UDS DSFGs with spec-zs.
+As a test, since many photo-z estimates are performed without any FIR data, we also check the effect of running {\tt MAGPHYS} without any of the photometry at $\lambda_{\rm obs} \geq 24\,\mu$m.
+In this case, we find that the outlier fraction increases from 26\% to $>$40\%.} In other words, the inclusion of the FIR data reduces the overall outlier fraction.